IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

       - `name`- (String) The user-defined or system-provided name for this reserved IP
       - `reserved_ip`- (String) The unique identifier for this reserved IP
   - `primary_ipv4_address` - (String, Deprecated) The primary IPv4 address.
 Same as `primary_ip.[0].address`
+- `primary_network_attachment` - (List) The primary network attachment for this virtual server instance.
+    Nested schema for **primary_network_attachment**:

+    - `primary_ip` - (List) The primary IP address to bind to the network interface.
+This can be specified using an existing reserved IP, or a prototype object for a new reserved IP.

+        Nested scheme for `primary_ip`:
+        - `auto_delete` - (Bool) Indicates whether this reserved IP member will be automatically deleted when either target is deleted, or the reserved IP is unbound.
+        - `address` - (String) The IP address of the reserved IP.
+        - `name`- (String) The user-defined or system-provided name for this reserved IP
+        - `id`- (String) The unique identifier for this reserved IP.
 - `primary_network_interface`- (List of Strings) A list of primary network interfaces that are attached to the instance.

   Nested scheme for `primary_network_interface`: